stevula/timeline-chart/README.md

 - Duplicate names may cause issues with React (names are used as ids).
 - Tooltips don't display for added events.
 - Elements may overflow/overlap for particularly short events.
+- Not responsive; scrolling may be required to see full chart.